 iPhone XS price and release date

 The good news is you may be able to find the phone a little cheaper from such stores though.
-In the UK, our guide will help you find the best iPhone XS deals on contract.
+The price now starts at around £629 / $600 / AU$900, plus you may be able to find even better deals if you're happy to go for a contract.

 It's worth noting however that the newer iPhone 11 starts at just starts at $699 / £729 / AU$1,199.
 This however is more a successor to the iPhone XR than the iPhone XS, so isn't something you'd necessarily want to upgrade to.
 For a clear upgrade from the XS you're looking at the iPhone 11 Pro, which starts at $999 / £1,049 / AU$1,749.

 - Same design and similar features as last gen